RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 MTH 201 goes beyond just computation.
 In MTH 201, you'll build skills with **understanding** complex concepts, **communicating** those concepts and the meaning of your results to appropriate audiences, **using professional tools** to help you in your work, and practice **working with others** to improve your learning (and theirs).
 These are valuable skills no matter where you go next.

 Success in this course doesn't come easy, and you can expect to be pushed and stretched intellectually.
 But the struggle you experience is normal and healthy, a sign of growth and that you are doing things the right way.
-And you will receive tireless support fromAnd above all, **my top priority is to support you in your work and help you succeed**.
+And you will receive tireless support from me and your classmates in the process.
+Above all, **my top priority is to support you in your work and help you succeed**.

 **Prerequisites:** MTH 124, or both MTH 122 and MTH 123, or placement via the Calculus Readiness Test.